Carbon neutrality/climate change action

 Establishment of CNXcenter concept

-Our establishment of CNXcenter concept is to take advantage of the characteristics and strengths of Refineries/Complexes, which have been operating for many years as fossil fuel-derived energy manufacturing bases, and transform them into new supply bases for carbon-neutral fuels and products.
-In doing so, we will build a new supply chain that meets the characteristics and demands of the petrochemical complex in which each base is located, and contribute to the "carbon neutralization" of the entire petrochemical complex.
+Our establishment of CNXcenter concept is to transform Refineries/Complexes have been operating for many years as fossil-derived energy production bases, into new supply bases for CN fuels and products, while taking advantage of their characteristics and strengths.
+In doing so, we will build a new supply chain that suits the characteristics and demand of the industrial complex where each base is located, and contribute to the CN conversion of the entire industrial complex.

 Establishment of an ammonia supply chain in Tokuyama Complex and Shunan area